Avatar

 Anomaly Detection on Time-Series Metrics

-• Developed and implemented an anomaly detection system in Python using Pandas, SciPy and Matplotlib to automatically detect regressions in quality of service among subsets of our network and generate reports to alert iCloud engineers.
+• Developed and implemented an anomaly detection system to automatically detect regressions in quality of service among subsets of our network and generate reports to alert iCloud engineers.
 Deployed system surfaces one to two critical issues each day that otherwise went unnoticed.

 Undergraduate Research

-Kavraki Computational Robotics, AI and Biomedicine Lab, Rice Univeristy
+Kavraki Computational Robotics, AI and Biomedicine Lab, Rice University

 Jan 2018 – Dec 2018 Houston, TX